nadsella/example-laravel-docker-env/README.md

 # Database

 If you'd like to connect to your db container, please create a duplicate of the .env.example (or just rename it - please do not commit this).
-This file needs to be called `.env`'.
+This file needs to be called `.env`.